-FTB Show #235 features the new album by Paul Burch entitled 'Fevers'.
-Also new music from Tom Gilliam, Heidi Feek and Milton. ...
-The Americana Music Assoc.'s album of the Year award goes to Old Yellow Moon By EMMYLOU HARRIS & RODNEY CROWELL.
-More AMA Awards stuff here.
-Legendary singer - songwriter "Cowboy" JACK CLEMENT died at the age of 82.
-Here's PETER COOPER's excellent story on Jack... more news
+FTB Show #250 features the new album from Drive-By Truckers called English Oceans.
+Also new music from The Blushin' Roulettes, Lydia Loveless and Roosevelt Dime. ...
+Here is the FTB Best music releases of the 2013 list....For more up-to-date news check out and subscribe to Americana Boogie Music on Flipboard!...
+The Americana Music Assoc.'s album of the Year award goes to Old Yellow Moon by EMMYLOU HARRIS & RODNEY CROWELL.
+More AMA Awards stuff here... more news

 Try the FTB podcasts... now on iTunes...
 The Freight Train Boogie "terrestrial" radio show can be heard live Thursday nights, 8 to 10 PM pacific time, on KRCB in Sonoma County, CA, which can also be heard on the internet.